-

 An “organisation” is defined as “any individual, company, association or body of persons, corporate or unincorporated, whether or not: (a) formed or recognised under the law of Singapore; or (b) resident, or having an office or a place of business, in Singapore.”

-The PDPA makes a distinction between an “organisation” and a “data intermediary”, the latter of which is defined as “an organisation which processes personal data on behalf of another organisation but does not include an employee of that other organisation”.
+The PDPA also defines “data intermediary”, as “an organisation which processes personal data on behalf of another organisation but does not include an employee of that other organisation”.
+While the PDPA does not define or use the term “controller”, the latter organisation (for whom the data intermediary processes personal data) would in effect be the data controller.

 A data intermediary that processes personal data on behalf of and for the purposes of another organisation pursuant to a contract which is evidenced or made in writing will only be subject to the Protection Obligation, the Retention Limitation Obligation and some aspects of the Data Breach Notification Obligation under the PDPA.